-“…Paul…came to Ephesus….And he entered into the synagogue [at Ephesus], and spake boldly for the space of three months, reasoning and persuading as to the things con- cerning the kingdom of God.
-But when some were hardened and disobedient, speaking evil of the Way before the multitude, he departed from them [the Ephesians].” – Acts 19:1, 8-9
+“…Paul…came to Ephesus….And he entered into the synagogue [at Ephesus], and spake boldly for the space of three months, reasoning and persuading as to the things concerning the kingdom of God.
+But when some were hardened and disobedient, speaking evil of the Way before the multitude, he departed from them [the Ephesians].”

 All of this parallels what Jesus spoke about twenty years later in Revelation.
-Clearly, Paul went to the Ephesians and preached before they decided his message deviated from Christ and turned against him.
-But just what was their complaint against Paul?
+Clearly, Paul went to the Ephesians and preached before they decided that his message was deviated from Christ and so, they turned against him.
+But what was their complaint against Paul?
 Fortunately for us, their complaint was recorded in the book of Acts.
-In Acts, chapter 21, Luke tells us that Jews from Asia at Jerusalem were disturbed by what Paul was preaching — that Jesus’ death brought a New Covenant, one which abolished the Law of Moses and the Jewish people’s position as covenant partners with God.
-In Acts 21:28, “Jews from Asia” appeal to the apostle James for help, complaining:
+In Acts chapter 21, Luke tells us that Jews from Asia, at Jerusalem, were disturbed by what Paul was preaching — that Jesus’ death brought a New Covenant, one which abolished the Law of Moses and the Jewish people’s position as covenant partners with God.
+In Acts 21:28, “Jews from Asia” appeal to the Apostle James for help, complaining:

 “This is the man that teacheth all men everywhere against the people, and the Law….”

-These Jewish followers of Jesus who appealed to James for help against Paul, who was pressuring them to break the promise of God — the law which Jesus said to uphold.
+These Jewish followers of Jesus appealed to James for help against Paul, who was pressuring them to break the promise of God — the law which Jesus said to uphold.
 The Ephesians, back in the 1st century, chose to stick to the words of Christ.
 And Jesus commended them for it.
 But what about us today?
-Fast forward nearly 2000 years and most of the world has forgotten or, perhaps, chosen to ignore, all that Jesus had to say.
-Christianity or Paulinity?
+Fast forward nearly 2000 years and most of the world has forgotten or perhaps chosen, to ignore all that Jesus had to say.

 Long ago, Saul of Tarsus set out to destroy the religion of Christ and if you really look at it, isn’t that exactly what he did?
 Over the years, Paul dedicated his life to spreading his religion far and wide.
 But what religion, exactly, did he spread?
 Did he succeed in converting many to Christianity or an entirely different religion — Paulinity?
 Isn’t he exactly the type of person Jesus warned about when he said:

 Jesus came with a certain message, to call the people back to God.
-But if you look at Christianity today it is defined, not by his message, but the teachings of Paul.
-Just take a look at the Apostles’ creed, which states that Jesus was:
+But if you look at Christianity today it is defined, not by his message but by the teachings of Paul.
+Just take a look at the Apostles’ Creed, which states that Jesus was:

 “Conceived by the Holy Ghost, Born of the Virgin Mary,” and that he “Was crucified, dead and buried, and on the third day He rose again from the dead.”